Angelmmiguel/material_icons/README.md

 <i class="material-icons md-36">face</i>
 ```

-## Helpers
+## Ruby helpers

 Material Icons provide two helpers to build the HTML code of icons.
 The methods are `material_icon` and `mi`.
-These helpers use cascade style to set the icon and options.
+These helpers use cascade style to set the icon and options. **[Remember you first need to add the helpers stylesheet to use these helpers](#helper-classes)**.

 Using same example:

 ```
 <%= material_icon.face %>